Since modern data platforms converge toward the Cloud & the Lakehouse architecture, what are the differentiators? Which one is the best for you?

 You may start with BI requirements, still you are also interested by machine learning and GenAI for new use cases.
 Which platform has the best potential?

 - Fabric’s Power BI is the leader in BI.
 Snowflake and Databricks are challenging this status with lighter dashboards.
+Databricks with Databricks One and Snowflake with Snowflake Intelligence push AI-powered UIs that open the platform to business users.
+Those products are competing with Fabric Copilot.

 Interoperability and resilience through Open Standards support